Skip to main content

 Can ClimbPast fully replace our existing spreadsheet reporting workflow?

 For the majority of recurring marketing analytics tasks, yes.
 ClimbPast connects directly to GA4 and Google Search Console and lets you ask questions, generate comparisons, and receive automated alerts without exporting a single CSV.
-Some teams keep a lightweight spreadsheet for ad-hoc financial modeling, but the weekly reporting loop that typically consumes 4-6 hours is eliminated entirely.
+Some teams keep a lightweight spreadsheet for ad-hoc financial modeling, but the weekly reporting loop that often consumes several hours is eliminated entirely.

 How long does it take to set up ClimbPast compared to building a spreadsheet dashboard?